 #2 – Group Therapy is Up-front and Personal

 Esther Perel says, “the quality of our relationships determines the quality of our lives.”
-Group therapy poses as a real-life microcosm in which we can see ourselves within the context of our relationships.
+Group psychotherapy poses as a real-life microcosm in which we can see ourselves within the context of our relationships.
 And while we have all been part of groups before (our family group for starters, maybe the girl scouts, a club, a group of students or teachers, our work-group) they are not typically how we show up.
 You can’t hide in group therapy.

 #3 – Group Offers a More Cost-Effective Approach

-While support groups (mentioned below) are typically no-charge, therapy groups, run by a qualified and competent leader, typically have a charge.
+While support groups (mentioned below) are typically no-charge, psychotherapy groups, run by a qualified and competent leader, typically have a charge.
 Short-term symptom/problem focused groups are typically one fee for the 8-10 weeks.
 Process groups, that meet weekly, are paid at the time of the visit; fees for this type of group may vary from $75-125/visit depending on what type of group it is, who offers it and what part of the country you are in (compared to individual therapy that might start at $80-$300/session, also depending upon who and where it is offered.

 #4 – When Your Individual Therapy is at an Impasse

 Sometimes we can only get so far in individual psychotherapy; and sometimes we are just stuck either due to our resistance to proceed or the failure of the therapist to help move you on.
 Either way, sometimes a change can be helpful to open you up to other options, which in turn, can get your individual therapy reinvigorated as well.
+In some cases, group therapy is more powerful and effective than 1:1 work.

 #5 – You Want/Need More Time to Examine Yourself